Article updated July 2025

 Learn more about Why Should Dentists Maintain a Positive Online Dental Reputation?

-Google dentist reviews or Yelp and social media reviews are responsible for the appreciation or depreciation in the value of your most important asset – your reputation.
-The more the number of 5-star reviews, the stronger would be your reputation and the greater the impact you have on your potential patients.
+Google dentist reviews, Yelp, and social media reviews are responsible for the appreciation or depreciation in the value of your most important asset – your reputation.
+The more 5-star reviews you have, the stronger your reputation and the greater the impact you have on your potential patients.

-“It is important that online marketing for dentists involves generating reviews on a regular basis.”
+“It is important that online marketing for dentists involves generating reviews regularly.”

 A single review would usually not be enough to convince a potential patient.
 A crowd, though, may do it.
 There have to be enough reviews of you for the patient to make anything of it.
 Just a couple of 5-star ratings won’t do much.
 The number of reviews needed to turn the needle changes from industry to industry.
 In healthcare, the magic number appears to be 7.